LLNL/sundials/doc/shared/nvectors/NVector_Operations.rst

    Returns the vector type identifier for the vector ``w``.
 It is used to determine the vector implementation type (e.g. serial, parallel, ...) from the abstract ``N_Vector`` interface.
-Returned values are given in the table, :numref:`NVectors.Description.vectorIDs`
+Returned values are given in :numref:`NVectors.Description.vectorIDs`.

    Usage: